Does creating a logo yourself seem like a difficult task? Well, it doesn’t have to be!

 You’ve just learned how to create your own logo in Photoshop!
 It’s a great tool you can use, but it will take time and effort to learn the ins and outs.

-If you want a fantastic logo design without any of the hard work, check out our logo maker!
+If you want a fantastic logo design without any of the hard work, using our logo generator.
 You can use it to create a logo in under 5 minutes, and you don’t need any design experience to end up with a beautiful result.